applitools/applitools-genymotion-sample/README.md

 * The Test (GenyParallel.java) assumes the following:
     * There are 2 instances of the test running in parallel
     * The port numbers, udid are hard-coded in the test to make the demo easier.
 But this can / should be externalized for better flexibility / scaling
-    * The below instructions (for GenyMotion devices) assumes this hard-coded setup.
+    * The below instructions (for Genymotion devices) assumes this hard-coded setup.
 The test infrastructure code should be able to make this dynamic at runtime

 # Applitools Setup
 * Create an Applitools account
 * Get the Applitools API key from the Applitools Dashboard, or from the email you would have received with the key, and set is as environment variable - **APPLITOOLS_API_KEY**

-# GenyMotion Devices Setup
+# Genymotion Devices Setup

-* Create a GenyMotion Cloud account (https://www.genymotion.com/account/create/)
+* Sign up on https://cloud.geny.io to create a Genymotion Cloud account
-* Setup GenyMotion utility - **gmsaas** using the instructions here - https://www.genymotion.com/blog/gmsaas-new-cli-automate-lifecycle-genymotion-cloud, or https://pypi.org/project/gmsaas/
+* Setup Genymotion command line tool - **gmsaas** using the instructions here - https://www.genymotion.com/blog/gmsaas-new-cli-automate-lifecycle-genymotion-cloud, or https://pypi.org/project/gmsaas/
-* To check if you are connected to GenyMotion Cloud, run
+* To check if you are connected to Genymotion Cloud, run

     ```    $ gmsaas auth whoami ```

-    The above should show the username / email of your GenyMotion Cloud account
+    The above should show the username / email of your Genymotion Cloud account
-* See list of devices available "Google Pixel" in GenyMotion Cloud:
+* See list of devices available devices in Genymotion Cloud:

     ```    $ gmsaas recipes list | grep "Pixel 3" ```

-    Example:
+    For this demo, I am going to use Google Pixel 3 devices, so I can narrow the search using the below command:

+    ```    $ gmsaas recipes list | grep "Pixel 3" ```

     ```
     143eb44a-1d3a-4f27-bcac-3c40124e2836  Google Pixel 3         9.0        1080 x 2160 dpi 420  genymotion
     e5008049-8394-40fc-b7f8-87fa9f1c305f  Google Pixel 3 XL      9.0        1440 x 2960 dpi 560  genymotion